jhegg/wow-which-bosses-are-left/README.md

 ## What does it do?

-WhichBossesAreLeft shows which Highmaul and Blackrock Foundry raid bosses you have not yet killed for the week.
+WhichBossesAreLeft shows which Highmaul, Blackrock Foundry, and Hellfire Citadel raid bosses you have not yet killed for the week.
 Three difficulties are tracked:
 Looking For Raid, Normal, and Heroic.

 ## How do I use it?